U.S. Route 222: History

-When US 222 was first designated in the 1920s, it only reached as far north as Reading, but at the time US 22 dipped down from Allentown to Reading, then west to Harrisburg.
-US 22 was rerouted to become a straight shot from Allentown to Harrisburg so the roadway between Reading and Allentown became part of US 222, explaining why the highway, designated as north/south, actually runs mostly east/west between the two cities.
+The first stretch of highway between Perryville and Conowingo in Maryland that became part of US 222 to be improved was in Perryville, where Cecil County constructed with state aid a macadam road from the Aikin station on the Baltimore and Ohio Railroad south toward the Post Road, which is present-day MD 7, by 1910.
+Cecil County extended the macadam road to the Post Road by 1919.
+The highway from the Aikin railroad crossing to Port Deposit was paved as a 15 ft concrete road in two sections: from the railroad to near Port Deposit by 1921 and through Port Deposit by 1923.
+The section of Rock Springs Road between present-day US 1 and Old Conowingo Road/Ragan Road was constructed by the state of Maryland as a macadam road by 1921.

+US 222 was first designated 1926, it traveled from Lancaster to Reading.

+In 1927, the designation was extended south from Lancaster to Conowingo to replace US 230.
+A concurrency with PA 41 was also created between Lancaster and Reading and PA 42 through downtown Reading.

+The portion of US 222 between Old Conowingo Road/Ragan Road and the Pennsylvania border was built by the state as a concrete road in 1928.
+In addition, the concurrent PA 41 designation between Lancaster and Reading was replaced with PA 240, and a PA 73 concurrency was created with US 222/PA 240 between New Holland Avenue, where it split south, and downtown Reading.

+The road was extended south to US 1 in Conowingo from 1929 to 1930.
+The PA 240 designation was also removed, and road realigned though and near Reading.

-By the early 1930s the road then signed as US 22 became problematic for motorists in Lebanon along the current US 422; Reading via US 22 and US 222; and Allentown on Hamilton Street (US 22).
+By 1930, the portion of US 22 in Lebanon became problematic for motorists along the current US 422; Reading via US 22 and US 222; and Allentown on Hamilton Street (US 22).
 PA 43 had been aligned as a bypass between Allentown and Harrisburg.
 On June 8, 1931, the American Association of State Highway Officials came to a resolution to the traffic problem, by replacing the PA 43 corridor with US 22 and the William Penn Highway name to match.
 The state truncated PA 43 to Susquehanna Street from Allentown to Bethlehem.
 US 222 replaced the former US 22 alignment from Reading to Allentown.
 Hamilton Street was numbered as US 222, west of Center City Allentown, where it turned north onto 15th Street.
-This portion of US 222 was seven-blocks long which ended at Tilghman Street (then US 22).
+This portion of US 222 was seven blocks long, ending at Tilghman Street, which was then US Route 22.
 Signs were changed to reflect the new designations on May 31, 1932, with the new route designations officially in place on June 1, 1932.